FlorianS4/Project_3/README.md

 ### Flow Chart

 The flow chart was used to plan and display the flow of the program.
 The chart was created with [Lucid Chart](https://lucid.app/documents#/home?folder_id=recent).
-It displays the different decision makings through out the project and shows that the user has a wide range of possibilaties to choose from.
+It displays the different decision makings throughout the project and shows that the user has a wide range of possibilities to choose from.

 ![Flow Chart](assets/docs/readme-images/lucid-chart-hangman.png)